McLaren Logo

 McLaren Motor Racing Team Logo 1967-1981

 This version was nicknamed Speedy Kiwi.
-It showed the head of a bird, half-pressed to the ground and directed forward.
-She passed kiwi as she sprinted.
+It showed a bird’s head, half-pressed to the ground and directed forward.
+She passed Kiwi as she sprinted.
 The black outline with an elongated sharp beak and the same pointed line at the bottom made the logo dynamic and perfectly reflected movement.

 1981 – 1991